 There were ten different varieties of flowers planted here as well as 3 small Gray Dogwood trees.
 The Activity Lawns were three oval lawns surrounded by gravel pathways.

-Remember from past years the Children’s Garden entrance was through the North gate.
-That means that the section of fence that headed that way had contained a variety of plantings.
-Now that North gate opens onto the extended service road so a new main entrance has been established and this White Garden replaced the old fence side plantings.
+Remember in past years the Children’s Garden entrance was through the North gate.
+That means that the section of fence that headed that way contained a variety of plantings.
+Now that the North gate opens onto the extended service road a new main entrance has been established and this White Garden replaced the old fence side plantings.

 Rose Garden